Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Abstract

 \section{Abstract}

-In \cite{Cipriani2016}, the authors proved that with the appropriate rescaling, the odometer of the (nearest neighbours) Divisible Sandpile in the unit torus converges to the bi-Laplacian field.
-Here, we study $\alpha$-long-range divisible sandpiles similar to those introduced in \cite{Frometa2018}.
-We obtain that for $\alpha \in (0,2)$, the limiting field is a fractional Gaussian field on the torus.
+In \cite{Cipriani2016}, the authors proved that, with the appropriate rescaling, the odometer of the (nearest neighbours) divisible sandpile on the unit torus converges to a bi-Laplacian field.
+Here, we study $\alpha$-long-range divisible sandpiles, similar to those introduced in \cite{Frometa2018}.
+We show that, for $\alpha \in (0,2)$, the limiting field is a fractional Gaussian field on the torus with parameter $\alpha/2$.
 However, for $\alpha \in [2,\infty)$, we recover the bi-Laplacian field.
-The central tool for our results is a careful study of the spectrum of the fractional Laplacian in the discrete torus.
-More specifically, we need the rate of divergence of such eigenvalues as we let the side length of the discrete torus goes to infinity.
-As a side result, we construct the fractional Laplacian built from a long-range random walk.
-Furthermore, we determine the order of the expected value of the odometer on the finite grid.
+This provides an alternative construction of fractional Gaussian fields such as the Gaussian Free Field or membrane model using a diffusion based on the generator of L\'evy walks.
+The central tool for obtaining our results is a careful study of the spectrum of the fractional Laplacian on the discrete torus.
+More specifically, we need the rate of divergence of the eigenvalues as we let the side length of the discrete torus go to infinity.
+As a side result, we obtain precise asymptotics for the eigenvalues of discrete fractional Laplacians.
+Furthermore, we determine the order of the expected maximum of the discrete fractional Gaussian field with parameter $\gamma=\min \{\alpha,2\}$ and $\alpha \in \mathbb{R}_+\backslash\{2\}$ on a finite grid.